Home

 So, what the FDA is saying, is that LABELING is not preventing these serious, potentially lifelong disabling side effects that they had already known about.
 But now they expect a STRONGER warning to prevent these quinolone side effects!?

 Remember, these tendon side effects can be disabling AND permanent in some people.
 Which people?
 Older people, those taking corticosteroids and those with tendon problems already are MOST at risk, but many people who have been affected had NONE of these problems- and some researchers even speculate that many people with Symptoms of Fibromyalgia may even be due to these drugs.
-If you are taking Quinolone Antibiotics for NON LIFE-THREATENING conditions like Urinary Tract Infections, Sinus Infections and Travelers Diarrhea- you should decide whether the possibility -however remote- of lifelong disability is worth it.

 There is officially no CURE for the tendonitis and toxicity that occurs from the quinolone antibiotics, the authors of this website HAVE developed a Levaquin Tendonitis Solution that is the result of years of research and work with people suffering from this disabling problem.

-Quinolone Phototoxicity and
+Quinolone Phototoxicity

-Increased Skin Cancer Risk
+Increases Skin Cancer Risk

 As you can see above, many of the quinolones were removed from the market due to toxic reactions to sunlight.
 Well, with one of the removed drugs, there were almost one thousand REPORTED reactions within the first 8 months after it was put on the market.